DisasterMasters/TwitterScrape/README.md

 # Exporter Program is currently bugged 5/21

-Tried to gather some more tweets to test items and ran it a bad bug, it's no longer working.
-It's always giving incorrect and weird Twitter responses.
+Was still trying to remove pipes from text within the gathering program.
+I tried to gather some more test tweets when suddenly it no longer gave tweets.
+I test this the day before (5/20) and it was working just fine.
+I am currently unsure if it is due to my machine or the program suddenly breaking.

 # Twitter Project